Stock market today: Wall Street weakens as Target tumbles

 Wells Fargo Investment Institute on Wednesday raised its forecasts for where Treasury yields will end next year, in part because of expectations that Trump’s policies will drive faster U.S. economic growth and inflation.
 Strategists at the institute also raised their forecast for where the S&P 500 will end next year because of that faster growth, which should translate into bigger corporate profits, along with easier regulations.

-Treasury yields rose in the bond market, bringing them closer to those updated forecasts.
-The 10-year yield edged up to 4.41% from 4.40% late Tuesday and from less than 3.70% in September.
+Treasury yields held relatively steady in the bond market.
+The 10-year yield slipped to 4.39% from 4.40% late Tuesday.
+It is has been generally rising from less than 3.70% in September.

 In stock markets abroad, indexes moved modestly across much of Europe and Asia.